gameshler/E-commerce/README.md

-# Ecommerce Admin Dashboard
+# Ecommerce Website

-A comprehensive ecommerce admin dashboard built using the MERN stack, Tailwind CSS, Shadcn, and ECharts.
+A comprehensive ecommerce platform built using MERN stack, Tailwind CSS, Shadcn, and ECharts.

 ## Table of Contents